florianmarkusse/FLOS/articles/dynamic-array/article.md

 }
 ```

-I admit, the `mmap` call looks a bit daunting, but that is merely the result of
+I admit that the `mmap` call looks a bit daunting, but that is merely the
-the POSIX interface.
-Gone is the check for growing beyond the array's original
+result of the POSIX interface.
+Gone is the check for growing beyond the array's
-capacity and resizing if need be!
-The OS now transparently handles growing this
+original capacity and resizing if need be!
+The OS now transparently handles
-dynamic array for you using [demand
+growing this dynamic array for you using [demand
 paging](https://en.wikipedia.org/wiki/Demand_paging) and does this faster than
 you copying your contents.